Check your eligibility

 As a registered donor, you give patients hope for a new chance at life.

-Do you suffer from one of the following diseases or belong to one of the risk groups below?
+You are in good health if you do not suffer from the following diseases or belong to one of the risk groups below, Do you?

 If you have questions about the exclusion criteria, please call us at +91 (0) 80 6828 6500